 Chris Bernard was elected to the Council on November 6, 2018 during a special election.
 His term runs through June 2020.

-Unless otherwise scheduled, the Town Council meets in regular meeting on the second Thursday of each month, in work session on the fourth Thursday of each month and in special meetings as needed.
+Unless otherwise scheduled, the Town Council meets in regular meeting on the second and fourth Thursdays of each month and in work session and special meetings as needed.
 The Council meetings are held in the Town Hall Council Chambers, located at 10 W. Marshall Street.
 Meetings generally begin at 6:00 p.m.

 PUBLIC COMMENT PERIOD

 Individuals or groups wishing to speak during a regular Council meeting shall be recognized by the Mayor during the Public Comment section of the meeting.
 Groups wishing to make a presentation are encouraged to submit a written request to the Town Clerk by noon on the Friday prior to the regular meeting date.
 Public comments are for the purpose of allowing members of the public to present any Town business related matter, which in their opinion, deserves the attention of the Council.
 Public comments shall be accepted for a maximum of 30 minutes during the meeting.

 *Individuals will be limited to three minutes (5 minutes if representing a group);